LUTZ BUSINESS INSIGHTS

 What to do?
-At Lutz Technology, we advise all of our clients to take widely accepted precautions such as using unique passwords, avoiding public Wi-Fi when accessing or sharing sensitive information and scanning regularly for viruses and malware.
+At Lutz Tech, we advise all of our clients to take widely accepted precautions such as using unique passwords, avoiding public Wi-Fi when accessing or sharing sensitive information and scanning regularly for viruses and malware.
 On top of that, we recommend that our clients adopt a 3-step approach to guide them in preventing phishing attacks, and minimizing damage if they occur:

 Step 1: Ask yourself, “is this for me?”

 Use judgement when privileged information is being requested.
 If you work in, say, the marketing department, and a mysterious email asks you to review an attached resume, that’s an unusual request that should immediately raise a red flag.
 Your validation process should start with questions that include: Should I be receiving this?
 Am I expecting it?
 Does it come through a standard chain of command, or from a source I recognize?
 If things don’t sniff right, proceed to step 2.

 Step 2: Ask others, “are we expecting to receive this?”

 Say you received this same email in question and suppose further that you work in human resources (HR).
 Questions to ask include: Am I expecting this resume?
 Is it standard operating procedure for me to receive it directly—or, should it first go through other channels in the organization?
 Instead of opening the attachment or clicking on the link, you should contact your supervisor and get verbal validation as to whether this is something you should have received in the first place.
 If your supervisor can’t provide definitive verbal validation, contact your IT professionals immediately.